stjude/proteinpaint/container/README.md

 chmod a+x run.sh
 ./run.sh $IMAGE_NAME

-# open the browser to your serverconfig.url entry
+# open the browser to your serverconfig.URL entry
-# example routes to check, assuming serverconfig.url=http://localhost:3456
+# example routes to check, assuming serverconfig.URL=http://localhost:3456
 # http://localhost:3456/healthcheck
 # http://localhost:3456/genomes
 # http://localhost:3456 should open the Proteinpaint landing page

+# Hints:
+# - inspect logs with 'docker logs $CONTAINER_NAME'
+# - ssh into the container with 'docker exec -it $CONTAINER_NAME bash'
+# - stop the container with 'docker stop pp'
 ```

 ### Option B: Use NPM